jessepav/lacygoill-wiki-backup/tmux/tmux.md

             Par défaut, elle est vide, et tmux prend donc à la place `$SHELL`.
             `-c shell-command` est utile pour rendre Tmux compatible avec le shell `sh` qd Tmux est utilisé comme un login shell.

-    -f file

-            Spécifie un chemin de fichier de configuration alternatif.

-    -S socket-path

-            Spécifie un chemin alternatif vers le socket du serveur.

-            Si  `-S`  est  utilisé,  le dossier  par  défaut  (`$TMUX_TMPDIR`, `/tmp`) ainsi que l'argument `-L` sont ignorés.

-    -v

-            Ask for a verbose logging.
-            Can be repeated twice to increase the level of verbosity.

-            2/3 log files  are created inside the working directory  (the one from which we started tmux).
-One for the client, the other(s) for the server.

-            Their names follow the scheme:

-                    - tmux-client-{PID_c}.log
-                    - tmux-server-{PID_s}.log
-                    - tmux-out-{PID_s}.log (only with `-vv`)

-            Where `{PID_c}` and `{PID_s}` are the process ID of the client/server.

-            `tmux-server-{PID}.log` is useful to follow how the tmux config file has been sourced.

-            `tmux-out-{PID}.log` is useful to see the raw sequences sent by tmux to the terminal.

-            ┌ SIGUSR2
-            │
-            │   ┌ hint: in the output of `ps aux | grep tmux`, it's the biggest pid;
-            │   │       yes the server seems to be started AFTER the first client ...
-            │   │
-    $ kill -12 {tmux server pid}

-            Toggle the  logging of  the server activity.

-            Warning:
-            The log files  becomes really big, really fast.
-Enable logging  only for a short period of time to debug sth.

 ##
 # Plugins